dashjoin/djapp-wot/paper.md

 #### Data Model

-The first step is represent the TDs in the PostgreSQL database.
+The first step is to represent the TDs in the PostgreSQL database.
 We are using the following schema for that:

 <img width="860" alt="image" src="https://github.com/user-attachments/assets/32d2a478-e249-467e-ac27-2adc6773d008">